johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 below.

-The "bloom" effect is maybe not named entirely correctly, but it's basically the effect of brighter pixels appearing a little larger and bleeding into their neighbours a bit more.
+The "bloom" effect is maybe not named entirely correctly, but it's basically the effect of brighter pixels appearing a little larger, rounder, and bleeding into their neighbours a bit more.
 Sort of a pixel-level, small scale glow effect that incidentally is also useful to make up for the brightness loss caused by the shadow mask.